pi314/todo-or-not-todo.vim/README.rst

 File Specific Checkboxes
 *******************************************************************************
-Sometimes you need a special todo file for specific todo-items.
+Sometimes you need a special todo file for specific kind of todo-items.

 This plugin allows you to declare checkboxes by filename: